BoQsc/Godot-3D-Male-Base-Mesh/README.md

 The next step would probably be creating animations for Male Base Mesh.
 However the overall revision of Male Base Mesh might be needed and important to have.

+This is a simple T Pose Male Base Mesh.

 # Godot-Male-Base-Mesh
 > I'm making a game and just wanted to help other game developers so i made a
 >  male base mesh with a full rig and uv unwrapped it and put it under the CC0 license.